JonnyKnott/Glue.Delivery/README.md

     docker-compose up
     ```

 The WebApi and the Worker should both be in a running state once the DynamoDb table has been created.
-The worker method should trigger at an interval set by the Environment Variable ScheduledService__Interval.
+The worker method should trigger at an interval set by the Environment Variable ScheduledService__Interval (default of 1 minute).

-When the application is running in Docker base url for the API is `http://localhost:9003`
+When the application is running in Docker the base url for the API is `http://localhost:9003`

 ### Using an IDE